AxelEricsson/MachineLearning/README.md

     4) Prediction Validation set.

 # Initialization
-The package used for the analysis is the R - package caret (http://caret.r-forge.r-project.org/).
-The package can handle a multitude of Machine learning procedures, such as data splitting, model training, prediction and much more.
+The caret package(http://caret.r-forge.r-project.org/)., was used to perform data cleaning, splitting of data, training and predict.

     install.packages("caret")
     library(caret)